UTP Ethernet Cables: Categories, Connectors, and Wiring

 - Test cables before deployment: Use a cable tester to verify pinouts and performance.

-- Avoid tight bends or kinks: Excessive bending can damage twisted pairs.
+- Avoid tight bends or kinks: Excessive bending can damage twisted pairs and reduce performance.

 - Label cables: Simplifies troubleshooting and maintenance.